 Unmapped Security Loopholes: As APIs connect one service to another via the internet, they also act as a doorway for hackers with malicious intent to access and retrieve sensitive data.
 With no solution to monitor or flag these inconsistencies, teams managing the API will stay unaware of the myriad of security loopholes.

-Lack of Visibility: In the absence of API analytics, there is a lack of visibility into what the APIs are used for, when they’re used, and whom they’re used by.
+Lack of Visibility: In the absence of software development services, there is a lack of visibility into what the APIs are used for when they’re used, and by whom they’re used.
 This results in a lack of visibility into API monetization data.
 When organizations do not know which APIs are bringing in more revenue and which are drowning, businesses cannot make decisions as to revenue/resource allocation or optimize their API monetization approach.

 Take Your Business Forward with API Analytics